Reversing Trump, Biden acts to deploy US troops to Somalia | Politics

 - United States

 President Joe Biden on Monday signed an order to deploy U.S. troops to Somalia amid heightened concerns about the country's Islamic extremist rebels, known as al-Shabab.
-The move is a reversal of President Donald Trump's late-term decision to remove nearly all 700 Special Operator forces that had been operating there.
+The move is a reversal of President Donald Trump's late-term decision to remove nearly all 700 special operations forces that had been operating there.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)